Fortifying Fully Convolutional Generative Adversarial Networks for Image Super-Resolution Using Divergence Measures: Experiments

 \subsection{Ablation study}

 We start with an ablation study of the five critical components in SuRGe, namely the choice of backbone in $D$, the kernel size for convolution in $D$, the choice of loss functions in $G$, the combination strategy of $F_{0,1}$ in $G$, and the loss function in $D$.
-Table \ref{tab:ablation} shows that over the seven intermediate models on the BSD100 dataset, the performance gradually improves in terms of PSNR and SSIM with better choices for the components.
+Moreover, for the choice of loss functions in $G$, we additionally consider the space where the two divergence measures can be calculated, giving us a total of seven initial variants.
+Table \ref{tab:ablation} shows that over the aforementioned seven intermediate models on the BSD100 dataset, the performance gradually improves in terms of PSNR and SSIM with better choices for the components.
 The best performance is achieved when all the components act in harmony, validating their importance in SuRGe.
-Moreover, previous uses of GW \cite{bunne2019learning} argued in favor of representations obtained from a pre-trained deep network to limit the dimensions and improve stability.
-However, the particular task of super-resolution may benefit from the flattened images as that mitigate the risk of unregulated information alteration through feature extraction.
-We empirically confirm this through a comparison of $V_{3}$ and $V_{5}$ passing image features extracted from a pre-trained ResNet-50 against $V_{4}$ and $V_{6}$ feeding flattened images to the $\mathcal{L}^{G}_{\textrm{JS}}$ and $\mathcal{L}^{G}_{\textrm{GW}}$.
-Our experiment shows that using flattened images gives performance boost compared to ResNet-50 embedding space.
+Specifically, we start with comparing the usefulness of ResNet over VGG in $D$ between $V_{0}$ and $V_{1}$.
+Then, in $V_{2}$ we apply an incremental kernel in the $D$ instead of the constant one in $V_{1}$.
+In the following $V_{3}-V_{4}$, we move away from the traditional perceptual loss used in super-resolution and successively introduce the JS and GW divergence measures with the adversarial loss in $G$.
+Furthermore, in $V_{3}-V_{4}$ we implement the $F_{0,1}$ modules.
+Between $V_{3}$ and $V_{4}$ variants, the strategy of directly summing the loss components in $G$ is first upgraded with learnable coefficients that are finally replaced by dynamic weighting in SuRGe.
+Previous uses of GW \cite{bunne2019learning} argued in favor of representations obtained from a pre-trained deep network to limit the dimensions and improve stability.
+However, the particular task of super-resolution may benefit from the flattened images as they mitigate the risk of unregulated information alteration through feature extraction.
+We empirically confirm this through a comparison of $V_{3,RN}$ and $V_{4,RN}$ passing image features extracted from a pre-trained ResNet-50 against $V_{3,FI}$ and $V_{4,FI}$ feeding flattened images to the $\mathcal{L}^{G}_{\textrm{JS}}$ and $\mathcal{L}^{G}_{\textrm{GW}}$.
+Our experiment shows that using flattened images gives a performance boost compared to the ResNet-50 embedding space.
 As an extension, in Figure \ref{fig:epoch_wise_img}, we further show that the SR output generated by SuRGe progressively improves over training.